UC-MACSS/persp-analysis/students/wang_lerong/Final.md

 1. On a scale from 1 to 5, how likely will you choose this apartment?

 Survey study is good at controlling potential confounding variables, but it also has some obvious drawbacks.
 Participants may not fill out the survey conscientiously, or they may not provide honest answers.
 The data may also be incomplete.
 For ethical reasons, the way I designed my survey gives participants choices over whether they want to answer this question or not.
 This kind of research design can avoid some ethical issues, but it also leads to an incomplete data set, which may produce data errors.
 The dataset will be dirty, and researchers need to delete useless data from the dataset manually.
 Moreover, participants may have a sense of the goal of the survey, so in this case, they intend to avoid their real attitude.

-To overcome these drawbacks, I first need to guarantee that my sample size is large enough so that if I deleted some useless data, I would still have a large enough sample size.
+To overcome these drawbacks, I first need to guarantee that my sample size is large enough so that if I delete some useless data, I would still have a large enough sample size.
 Next, I will make my questions simple enough so that participants will not feel time-consuming.
 Moreover, I will also make some questions asking participants to choose certain answer to filter out the unconscientious response.
 Finally, I can also ask some indirect or irrelevant questions to avoid the bias resulting from participants knowing the possible goal of the study.

 ## References